Brent slips below $124 after rally, supply woes support

 The index may have edged up to 50.7 in February, according to a Reuters poll, marking an expansion for the third straight month and the highest since September.

-Brent is expected to revisit the February 24 high of $125.55 per barrel, as it could have completed a correction from this level, while U.S. oil may drop more to $106.26 per barrel, according to Reuters market analyst Wang Tao.
+Brent is expected to revisit the February 24 high of $125.55 per barrel, as it could have completed a correction from this level, while U.S. oil may drop more to $106.26 per barrel, as the retracement from the February 24 high of $109.95 has not completed, according to Reuters market analyst Wang Tao.